-Are Job Applications Accepted After the Closing Date?
+Submitting A Job Application After the Closing Date

 Why Employers Set Closing Dates

+As a hard-and-fast-rule, it's always much better if you submit your job application by the closing date.
+That's just common sense.
 Organizations set closing dates to cut off the number of applications they must consider for vacant positions.
-They give the job posting enough time to garner a sufficient applicant pool but not so much time that the volume of applications overwhelms people screening those applications.
-If it is critical for the position to be filled quickly, the organization might set a shorter deadline than it normally would.
+They give the job posting enough time to attract a sufficient applicant pool, but not so much time that the volume of applications overwhelms people screening those applications.
+If it's critical for the position to be filled quickly, the organization might set a shorter deadline than it normally would.

+You want to enhance your chances of getting the job by showing the company you can comply with its announced deadline.
 The deadline mitigates the possibility the organization will hire someone who has trouble with deadlines.
-If someone fails to turn in an application on time, the organization is leery about giving that person any more deadlines to miss.
-The sample size for measuring lateness is miniscule, but that is all the organization has to judge.
+If someone fails to turn in an application on time, the organization can be leery about giving that person any more deadlines to miss.
+The sample size for measuring lateness is minuscule, but that's all the organization has to judge.
+Now is a good time to show the company you can meet deadlines with no problem.

 How Online Applications Ensure Timeliness